GoogleChrome/web.dev/src/site/content/en/learn/forms/validation/index.md

 {% Codepen {
   user: 'web-dot-dev',
   id: 'b7ed22a0539f9beef4dc03380f51f224',
-  height: 300
+  height: 300,
+  tab: 'js,result'
 } %}

-Click the form field in the demo, enter "web" and click somewhere else on the page.
+Click the form field in the [demo](https://codepen.io/web-dot-dev/pen/b7ed22a0539f9beef4dc03380f51f224), enter "web" and click somewhere else on the page.
 You see the native error message for `minlength` below the form field.

 Learn more about implementing